tom0334/CombiChess/README.md

 As opponent i also used Stockfish 5, to essentially see if StockFish could be improved with the help of two slightly lesser engines.

 StockFish 5 was used for was used as engine 0, as it is ranked the highest.
 Testing with other engines as engine0 will follow.

 ## Initial Results
-Tournament 1, 100 games, CombiChess[StockFish5,Komodo8,Andscacs0,93] vs StockFish 5:

-33 wins for CombiChess, 14 wins for Stockfish5, 53 draws.
+CombiChess vs Stockfish5:  33 - 14  with 53 draws

-Tournament 2, 100 games, CombiChess[StockFish5,Komodo8,Andscacs0,93] vs Komodo 8:

-27 wins for CombiChess, 20 wins for Komodo8, 53 draws.
+CombiChess vs Komodo8:  27 - 20  with  53 draws.

+CombiChess vs Andscacs0.93:  39 - 16 with 45 draws.

+## Initial Conclusion
+Combichess with Stockfish 5 as master seems to  be quite significantly stronger than any of the 3 engines that it uses!
+More testing with other engines as master is coming soon!